GoogleCloudPlatform/bank-of-anthos/release/README.md

 First, make sure you are connected to the production cluster (**note:** this requires authorization access to the Bank of Anthos cluster):
 ```
-gcloud container clusters get-credentials bank-of-anthos-master --zone us-west1-a --project bank-of-anthos
+gcloud container clusters get-credentials bank-of-anthos-release --zone us-central1-c --project bank-of-anthos-ci
 ```
 1. ***[Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled production cluster***

-Currently the `bank-of-anthos-master` cluster has [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.
+Currently the `bank-of-anthos-release` cluster has [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.
 Thus, when deploying to this cluster the pod service account (`boa-ksa-master`) used by _Workload Identity_ must be used as the serviceAccount in the manifests.

 Follow steps 3 and 4 of the [workload identity setup](https://github.com/GoogleCloudPlatform/bank-of-anthos/blob/master/docs/workload-identity.md) with the following config values to deploy into production:
 - `boa-ksa-master` as the `KSA_NAME`